Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/README.md

 ### Use the API Publisher

 The API Publisher has three options to use the product.
-The API Publisher requires [.NET Core 3.1](https://dotnet.microsoft.com/en-us/download/dotnet/3.1) to run:
+The API Publisher requires [.NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) to run:

 #### Option 1 - From binaries